Tharston

 postmill

-to sell all my messauges, lands, tenements, windmills, watermills, outhouses, granaries and all other real estate whatsoever, in Tharston.
+Joseph Parsley made a will 5th April 1806 and when he died in 1809, his executors followed his instructions to sell all my messuages, lands, tenements, windmills, watermills, outhouses, granaries and all other real estate whatsoever, in Tharston.
 Every week to pay brother William Parsley, the sum of four shillings until the interest is exhausted.

 The value of Joseph Parsley's estate was under £600 and stamp duty was £11.

-A desirable ESTATE, lately occupied by the proprietor, Mr. Parslee deceased of Tharston near Long Stratton, Norfolk, comprising a Water Corn Mill with three pair of French Stones, Overshot Wheel, 9 foot fall, Post Windmill, comfortable Dwelling house, granary, stables & useful offices, with upwards of eight acres of meadow land of the first quality adjoining the mill.
+A desirable ESTATE, lately occupied by the proprietor, Mr. Parslee deceased of Tharston near Long Stratton, Norfolk, comprising a Water_Corn_Mill with three pair of French Stones, Overshot Wheel, 9 foot fall, Post Windmill, comfortable Dwelling house, granary, stables & useful offices, with upwards of eight acres of meadow land of the first quality adjoining the mill.

 The premises may be viewed at any time.